silently/wsmock/README.md

   // add chained assertions on recorders rec1.Assert().
-    OneToBe("draw").  // one received message expected to be "draw" NextToBe("win")   // right next message expected to be "win" rec2.Assert().
+    OneToBe("draw").  // one received message expected to be "draw" NextToBe("win")   // next message expected to be "win" rec2.Assert().
     OneToBe("draw").
     NextToBe("loss")